smessie/ldes-evaluation-runner/README.md

 - `EXPECTED_AMOUNT`: In the case of `UPDATING_LDES`.
 The expected amount of members in the LDES after the benchmark.
   Used to end the benchmark.
 - `POLL_INTERVAL`: In the case of `UPDATING_LDES`.
 The poll interval used by the ldes-client during the benchmark.
+- `NGINX_CONFIG`: The path to the nginx configuration file to use.

 Preconfigured `.env` files can be found in the `env` directory.